 What is a "mind-body" approach and how can it help me?

 A mind-body approach uses the experience and wisdom of the body along with more cognitive techniques to help clients overcome the obstacles that hold them back from living more successfully in their professional and personal lives.
-Techniques that are used include focusing on the breath and posture, tracking clients' "real-time" experience in their bodies, supporting a capacity to feel their feelings and make more conscious choices when they feel reactive to situations in their lives.
+Techniques that are used include focusing on the breath, spontaneous movements ("talking with your hands"), tracking clients' "real-time" experience in their bodies, supporting a capacity to feel their feelings and make more conscious choices when they feel reactive to situations in their lives.
 This approach is very helpful in supporting lasting, real change that clients can put into practice and embody.

 Is therapy right for me?

-Seeking out therapy is an individual choice.
 There are many reasons why people seek therapy.
 Sometimes it is to deal with long-standing psychological issues, or problems with anxiety or depression.
-Many seek the advice of counsel as they pursue their own personal exploration and growth.
+Many seek the support of a therapist as they pursue their own personal exploration and growth.
 Working with a therapist can help provide insight, support, and new strategies for all types of life challenges.
 Therapy can help address many types of issues including depression, anxiety, conflict, grief, stress management, body-image issues, and general life transitions.

 Do I really need therapy?
 I can usually handle my problems.